arista-eosplus/puppet-eos/README.md

 This module requires pluginsync in order to synchronize the types and providers to the node.
-This module also requires the [Ruby Client for eAPI](rbeapi) to be installed on the node.
+This module also requires the [Ruby Client for eAPI](rbeapi) to be installed on the master and nodes.

 ### Beginning with eos

  1. Install the module on the Puppet master
+ 2. Install the rbeapi gem on the Puppet master [See Ruby Client for eAPI](rbeapi)
- 2. Install the rbeapi gem on the switch [See Ruby Client for eAPI](rbeapi)
+ 3. Install the rbeapi gem on the switch [See Ruby Client for eAPI](rbeapi)
- 3. Run the puppet agent on the switch to synchronize the types and providers
+ 4. Run the puppet agent on the switch to synchronize the types and providers
+ 5. List the types by running `bash sudo puppet resource --types | grep eos` from the EOS CLI enable mode
- 4. Verify the providrs by running `bash sudo puppet resource <resource>` from the EOS CLI enable mode
+ 6. Verify the providrs by running `bash sudo puppet resource <resource>` from the EOS CLI enable mode

 ```
-$ bundle exec puppet resource eos_vlan
+Arista$ bash sudo puppet resource eos_vlan
 eos_vlan { '1':
   ensure    => 'present',
   enable    => 'true',